Computer Science

 An Introduction

-Before we proceed with implementation or an in-depth discussion, first we wish to tackle two questions: what is an Evolutionary Algorithm, what does an Evolutionary Algorithm look like, and what problems can Evolutionary Algorithms solve.
+Before we proceed with implementation or an in-depth discussion, first we wish to tackle three questions: what is an Evolutionary Algorithm, what does an Evolutionary Algorithm look like, and what problems can Evolutionary Algorithms solve.

 What Is An Evolutionary Algorithm?